Bellerose, Queens

 Bellerose is an ethnically diverse, middle-class neighborhood on the eastern edge of the New York City borough of Queens, along the border of Queens and Nassau County, Long Island.
 It is adjacent to Bellerose Village and Bellerose Terrace in Nassau County, from which it is separated by Jericho Turnpike.
 The northern edge of Bellerose is separated from another part of the Nassau border by the neighborhood of Floral Park, Queens to the east, divided by Little Neck Parkway.

 The neighborhood consists predominantly of detached houses with mostly middle-class Indian American and European American populations.
 While the northeastern section of Queens Village is sometimes referred to as part of Bellerose, it is also called Bellerose Manor, which is recognized by the U.S. Postal Service as an "acceptable alternate" to Queens Village and Jamaica in postal addresses using the zip code 11427.

 Bellerose is located in Queens Community District 13 and its ZIP Code is 11426.
 It is patrolled by the New York City Police Department's 105th Precinct.

 Demographics

-Based on data from the 2010 United States census, the population of Bellerose was 25,287, an increase of 823 (3.4%) from the 24,464 counted in 2000.
-Covering an area of 1,258.85 acres, the neighborhood had a population density of 20.1 PD/acre.
+Bellerose, which is stipulated as Neighborhood Tabulation Area QN1302 by the New York City Department of City Planning, had 26,566 inhabitants based on data from the 2020 United States Census and Covering an area of 1,258.85 acres.
+This was an increase of 1,279 persons (5.05%) from the 25,287 counted in 2010.
+The neighborhood had a population density of 21.0 inhabitants per acre (14,500/sq mi; 5,600/km^{2}).

-The racial makeup of the neighborhood in 2010 was 31.5% (7,974) White, 7.4% (1,882) black, 0.2% (61) Native American, 38.8% (9,821) Asian, 0.2% (41) Pacific Islander, 2.0% (494) from other races, and 3.7% (936) from two or more races.
-Hispanic or Latino of any race were 16.1% (4,078) of the population.
+The racial makeup of the neighborhood was 20.4% (5,430) White (Non-Hispanic), 8.1% (2,144) Black (Non-Hispanic), 48.7% (12,942) Asian, 3.1% (824) from other races, and 3.1% (820) from two or more races.
+Hispanic or Latino of any race were 16.6% (4,406) of the population.

+According to the 2020 United States Census, Bellerose has many cultural communities of over 1,000 inhabitants.
+This include residents who identify as Irish, Italian, Chinese, Indian, Pakistani, and Filipino.
+56.5% of the residents in Bellerose were foreign born.

+Most inhabitants are middle-aged adults: 19.7% are between the ages of between 0–19, 26.8% between 20-39, 27.3% between 40-59, and 26.2 older than 60.
+65.3% of the households had at least one family present.